C. J. Watson

 Charles "C. J." Akeem Watson Jr. (born April 17, 1984) is an American former professional basketball player.
-He played college basketball for the University of Tennessee.
+He played college basketball for the Tennessee Volunteers.

 College career

-Watson played college basketball for the Tennessee Volunteers for four seasons.
+Watson played for the Tennessee Volunteers for four seasons.
 During his freshman season, he earned SEC All-Freshman Team honors.
 His best season came during his senior year in 2005–06, where he and fellow All-American Chris Lofton led the Volunteers to a 22–8 record and a 12–4 record in SEC play.
 He averaged 15.3 points, 3.9 assists and 3.1 rebounds, and earned second-team All-SEC honors from the Associated Press and the league coaches.
 He finished his collegiate career as Tennessee's second all-time leader in assists (577), second in steals (198), sixth in three-point field goal percentage (.396), tied for eighth in three-point field goals (401), and 15th in scoring (1,424 points).